 Line 3 opponents cried foul.

 They argued the U.S. Pipeline and Hazardous Materials Safety Administration was responsible for pipeline safety, not the PUC.
-The PUC was overstepping its bounds by considering the failing state of the old Line 3 in its decision to approve the new one, they said.
+The PUC was overstepping its bounds by considering Line 3’s failing state in its decision on whether to approve the new one.

 The PUC unanimously approved the project.